The continent of Europe holds dozens of the most popular travel destinations in the world.

 27. Interlaken, Switzerland

-If you’re an adrenaline junkie or just love getting out into the great outdoors, Interlaken is one of the best places to visit in summer.
+If you’re an adrenaline junkie or just love getting out into the great outdoors, Interlaken is one of the best places to visit in Europe in summer.

-Situated at the base of Switzerland’s stunning Bernese Alps in the Jungfrau Region, Interlaken offers an amazing array of activities to enjoy.
+Situated at Switzerland’s stunning Bernese Alps base in the Jungfrau Region, Interlaken offers an amazing array of activities to enjoy.

 Get your bearings on the ground on a horse-drawn tram ride around town or hop aboard a boat for a relaxing lake cruise.

-Adventure-seekers can go paragliding, hiking, river rafting or experience the world’s scariest canyon swing, to name just a few activities available in the region, but if you prefer to take things a little slower, Interlaken is perfect for you, too.
+Adventure-seekers can go paragliding, hiking, river rafting, or experience the world’s scariest canyon swing, to name just a few activities available in the region.
+Still, if you prefer to take things a little slower, Interlaken is perfect for you, too.

 Recommended by Carolyn from Holidays to Europe